Our Founding Story

 Recognizing the need for greater reach of entrepreneurship education, we developed and launched our online course, Becoming an Entrepreneur, on the edX/ MITx platform, allowing students from around the world to start their entrepreneurial journey.

-After receiving the highest number of applicants yet, our summer program enrollment reached an all-time high of 160 students.
-We want to make entrepreneurship education available to even more high school students, so we left the Trust Center to expand to other universities.
+We want to make entrepreneurship education available to more high school students, so we left the Trust Center and rebranded from MIT Launch to LaunchX to expand to other universities.